LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## Apply a policy to restrict permissions on bucket

 ### [1] Write a Python script
-Apply the following policy to the S3 bucket you created in the last lab to allow only your username to access the bucket.
+Apply the access permission policy to the S3 bucket `24188516-cloudstorage` in the last lab to allow only your username to access the bucket.
 Make appropriate changes (e.g., `Resource`, `Condition`, etc) to the policy as necessary.

 **NOTE**: in the policy below, you should replace `<your_s3_bucket>` with the S3 bucket you created and `<studentnumber>` with your own student number.
 You can use AWS console to create the S3 bucket in this lab that has the same contents as the bucket in the last lab.